St. Louis Alternative Dispute Resolution Attorneys

 In divorce mediation, you, your spouse and a third-party mediator work together to resolve all disputed issues relating to custody, property and support.
 You share information, meet separately and together with the mediator, and make good faith efforts to reach an agreeable outcome.
 If you are unable to reach a mutual decision, however, either of you has the option of halting the process and proceeding in the traditional manner in court.

 In collaborative law, you and your spouse must agree to commit to a solution-oriented process.
 As part of that commitment, each of you must have an attorney trained in the collaborative law approach.
-You will share information and have meetings collectively to work through the various issues of custodyproperty and support.
+You will share information and have meetings collectively to work through the various issues of custody, property and support.
 As a further indication of the commitment to the process, if you and your spouse do not reach an agreeable outcome, before proceeding further in the traditional manner in court, each of you must hire new attorneys.
 Hence, collaborative law has more built-in incentives to reach an agreement than mediation.

-At The Marks Law Firm, L.L.C., attorney Jonathan D. Marks has advanced training and certification in both divorce mediation and collaborative law.
+At The Marks Law Firm, L.L.C., family law attorney Jonathan D. Marks has advanced training and certification in both divorce mediation and collaborative law.
 If you want to follow a more amicable process to dissolve your marriage, The Marks Law Firm, L.L.C. can help, either as a mediator or as collaborative law counsel.

 Time to Act